dfinity/portal/docs/developer-docs/production/staging-environment.md

 ## Setting up a staging environment

 This section shows how to configure a staging environment.
-With a working staging environment it is possible to run any `dfx` command that would otherwise take `--network ic` with `--network my-staging` instead.
+With a working staging environment it is possible to run any `dfx` command that would otherwise take `--network ic` with `--network myStaging` instead.
-Of course, the name `my-staging` can be replaced with any other name (except the two reserved ones: `ic`, the built in live Internet Computer and `local`, the implicit default network that runs with `dfx start`).
+Of course, the name `myStaging` can be replaced with any other name (except the two reserved ones: `ic`, the built in live Internet Computer and `local`, the implicit default network that runs with `dfx start`).

 Networks (or also 'environments' in this context) are defined in two ways: assumed and explicitly configured.
 Dfx only contains one network as an assumed network: the `ic` network.
 If you add `--network ic` to (almost) any command, it will run in the context of the live Internet Computer environment.